 Micah Parsons believed he would play in the NFL before he ever played football.
-Now, the Harrisburg native is just 11 days away from achieving that dream, and becoming the first Penn State linebacker to be drafted in the first round since LaVar Arrington in 2000.
+The Harrisburg native achieved that dream when he was drafted 12th overall in 2021 by the Dallas Cowboys.
+He became the first Penn State linebacker to be drafted in the first round since LaVar Arrington in 2000.

-Before the superstar Cougar punches his ticket to the NFL, here are 11 things you need to know about No. 11.
+Before the superstar Cougar plays in his first regular season NFL game, here are 11 things you need to know about No. 11.

 1. Changing positions is in his blood